Eligibility for In-state Tuition

 Dependent and Independent Students

 A dependent student is a student who receives substantial financial support from his or her parents or legal guardian.
-A college or university in Virginia looks at the supporting parents' domicile to determine if a dependent student is eligible for in-state tuition or state financial aid programs.
+A college or university in Virginia will consider the supporting parents' domicile to determine if a dependent student is eligible for in-state tuition or state financial aid programs.

 Military Members, Spouses, and Dependents

 The fact that an individual is a citizen of another country does not automatically disqualify that person from establishing domicile in Virginia.
-If you are not a U.S. Citizen you will need to present your immigration documentation to the institution.
-Students unable to present valid, current INS documentation of their alien status cannot demonstrate domicile.
+If you are not a U.S. Citizen or U.S. National, you will need to present your immigration documentation to the institution.
+Students unable to present valid, current INS documentation of their legal status cannot demonstrate domicile.